ksuviper/finalProjectAStaggenborg/README.md

 ## Description
-This project will be using Django to create a website that will have tools to scan IP addresses with NMAP and perform a visual traceroute to IP addresses.
+This project will be using Django to create a website that will have tools to scan IP addresses with NMAP and perform a traceroute with geolocation data.

 Data will be stored in a Sqlite3 database.